gu4re/DailyBash/README.md

 sudo chmod +x your_script.sh
 # Comment: Just an example of how to give execute permissions to a file
 ````

+<p align="justify"><i>Also, do not forget to use techniques such as <a href="https://www.geeksforgeeks.org/bash-scripting-working-of-alias/">ALIAS<a> inside your .bashrc profile to access to their functionality from everywhere such as a bash common command!</i></p>

 ## ISSUES <img src="https://www.clker.com/cliparts/9/1/4/0/11954322131712176739question_mark_naught101_02.svg.hi.png" alt="issues-icon" width="40" height="40" align="left"/>